srihernogo/node-js-meeting-script/README.md

 For full privacy, you can use the Argan live preview, which has the same UI and functionality but ensures private access.

-## News
-- Argan is now 100% TypeScript-based and fully covered by ESLint (Airbnb configuration).

 ## Requirements
 - A private server or cloud instance with at least **2GB of RAM**.
 - Fully automated installation script available for **Ubuntu 24.04 LTS, 22.04 LTS, 20.04 LTS, and 18.04 LTS**.